DogeTheBeast/College_notes/1st Year/Second Term/PHY 159/Lab 3.md

 ## Expected Behavior

-Expected voltage divider of the ratio of 1/2.
+Using the voltmeter, a reading of 1.5 Volts on the resistor.

 ## Observed Behavior